jacob-ebey/vite-node-worker/README.md

 Import Node.js workers with `?nodeWorker` in Vite.
 HMR support in dev, separate chunks in build.

+An updated version of https://github.com/alex8088/electron-vite/blob/master/src/plugins/worker.ts with support for `dev`, not just `build`.

 ```bash
 npm install vite-node-worker
 ```